Pavithra-Veeramani/Word-Bingo/README.md

 [Back to top ⇧](#Wordle)

-## Testing
-### Code Validation
-* The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) were used to validate all pages of the project in order to ensure there were no syntax errors.
-* The [JSHints JavaScript Code Quality Tool](https://jshint.com/) was used to validate JavaScript code.

 ### Accessibility
-* Lighthouse in chrome DevTools are used to check the performance,accessibility and best practices.
+* Lighthouse in Google Chrome's DevTools is used to check the performance, accessibility and best practices.

 ![Lighthouse report for landing page image](assets/images/readme/Screenshot-validation.png)

 ### Tools Testing

  * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)

- - Chrome DevTools was used during the development process to test, explore and modify HTML elements and CSS styles.
+    <p>Chrome DevTools was used during the development process to test, debug, explore and modify HTML elements and CSS styles on the fly. </p>

  * Responsiveness

-    - [Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of the site pages across different devices.
+    <p>[Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of the site pages across different devices.</p>

-     - Chrome DevTools was used to test responsiveness in different screen sizes during the development process.
+    <p>Chrome DevTools was used to test responsiveness in different screen sizes during the development process.</p>

 ### Manual Testing